Die Zeit: Netz gegen Nazis

 On 5 May 2008, Zeit Online started a project in cooperation with partners such as the German Football Association, the German Fire Department Association, the VZ-networks, the ZDF and the German Olympic Sports Confederation to start the online platform Netz gegen Nazis (English: Web against Nazis).
 The web portal was subject to criticism from the journalists.
 This was based on the platform not providing new information and only arguing superficially.
 On 1 January 2009, Die Zeit withdrew their contribution to the project and handed over administration to the Amadeu Antonio Foundation.
 The project has since been renamed to Belltower.News.

 ze.tt

 On 27 July 2015, the publishing house started a new online format called ze.tt, aimed at young readers who spend a large amount of time on social-media.

-Zeitmagazin International

-Die Zeit has published Zeitmagazin International (sometimes also referred to as The Berlin State of Mind) twice a year since 2013.
-It contains articles from the weekly magazine that accompanies the newspaper, translated into English.

-English-language online presence

-A selection of stories are published in English.
+Search tool

+In 2026, Die Zeit released a search tool, in cooperation with archives in Germany and in the United States, that allows people to search through several million Nazi Party membership cards, the "NSDAP-Mitgliederkartei", to see whether their ancestors were members of the Nazi Party.

 Controversy

 Big Brother Award

-In June 2019, the Zeit Online was awarded with the Big Brother Award in the category consumer protection.
+In June 2019, Zeit Online was awarded with the Big Brother Award in the category consumer protection.
+The newspaper disputed the reasoning and methodology used to decide the negative award.
+Jochen Wegner, editor-in-chief, noted the flawed justification when accepting the award in Bielefeld.